 Condition, Maintenance, and Repairs

-Texas landlords are legally required to provide safe and habitable living conditions for the rental property.
-They must respond to any necessary repairs that involve a lack of drinking water, heat, or air conditioning within 3 days, unless the lease or rental agreement states otherwise.
-Other maintenance issues must be responded to within 7 days.
+Texas landlords are required by Texas landlord-tenant laws to provide safe and habitable living conditions for the rental property.
+They must respond to any necessary repairs that involve a lack of drinking water, heat, or air conditioning within three days, unless the written lease or rental agreement states otherwise.
+Other maintenance issues must be responded to within seven days from the date the tenant gave notice.

 masculine-landlord-texas-rental-fixing-lightbulb-repairs-maintenance

-Texas law does not specify the amenities that must be provided by the landlord.
-Instead, Texas law has an open-ended warranty of habitability, and landlords are only required to make repairs to amenities that are already on the property and that “materially affect the health or safety of an ordinary tenant”.
+Texas law does not specify the amenities or services that must be provided by the landlord.
+Instead, Texas law has an open-ended warranty of habitability, and Texas landlords are only required to make repairs to amenities that are already on the rental property and that “materially affect the physical health and safety of an ordinary tenant”.

 There is only one exception – smoke detectors and hot water.
-These must be functioning and available to the tenants at all times.
+These must be functioning and available to the tenants on the premises at all times.

 Texas Housing Discrimination Laws

-The Fair Housing Act strictly prohibits discrimination based on race, color, nationality, religion, familial status, sex, or disability.
+Texas fair housing laws strictly prohibit discrimination from a landlord based on race, color, nationality, religion, familial status, sex, or disability.
 Owner-occupied homes and rental homes run by religious groups are exempt from these rules.

 In Texas, the Department of Housing and Community Affairs is in charge of handling all matters related to housing discrimination.
-The following are examples of potentially discriminatory behavior when in relation to a member of a protected group:
+Each entry below is an example of potentially discriminatory behavior when in relation to a member of a protected group:

 • Lying about the availability of a rental home.